apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/saving_stats.md

 **Q: Is storing these types of values necessary for every single actor?**

 **A:** For small actors, it might be a waste of time to do this.
 For large-scale actors, it can be extremely helpful when debugging and most definitely worth the extra 10-20 minutes of development time.
-Usually though, the default statistics from the SDK might be enough for simple run stats.
+Usually though, the default statistics from the Crawlee and the SDK might be enough for simple run stats.